I got a voicemail this afternoon:

 So, after three weeks off, Glee is back, (I had to watch it today after work because of super fun playtime last night.
 So sorry for the delay,) and it was kind of a non-event.
 I've decided that three non-events are going to equal a strike.
 So this is two in a row.
 Be warned Glee, because when I get bored I don't hang out.

-- Brittany is on the cover of American Cheerleader, and it is taped up in her locker.
+As awesome as a note taped in a locker that says, "Lord Tubbington thinks you’re purrrrfect.": - Brittany is on the cover of American Cheerleader, and it is taped up in her locker.
 I totally buy it. +5

 - There's some fresh-faced Irish kid thrown in and makes Finn look like a man of his own age.
 I'm ok with new blood coming in, but must we have this Kurt redux?
 Although his adoration of Brittany is so totally charming.
 "I really want to snog her.
 I'm still a virgin." +3